umlaeute/v4l2loopback/README.md

 ~~~

 # KERNELs
-the original module has been developed for linux-2.6.28;
+The original module has been developed for linux-2.6.28;
-i don't have a system with such an old kernel anymore, so i don't know whether
+I don't have a system with such an old kernel anymore, so I don't know whether
 it still works.
 Further development has been done mainly on linux-2.6.32 and linux-2.6.35, with
 newer kernels being continually tested as they enter Debian.